Skip to main content

 Fork and restore a service with BTAR

-You can use the Aiven Console to recover your service from a backup in another region.
+You can use the Aiven Console, API, or CLI to recover your service from a backup in another region.
 To restore your service using BTAR, create a fork of the original service in the region where the secondary backup resides.

 note